cherielum/UdacityNeighborhoodMap/README.md

 ## Neighborhood Map

-Welcome to a map of museums in Atlanta, GA, USA.
+Welcome to a map of museums in New York, NY, USA.
 This project is built with NPM Install and React.js.
 This project is the final project of Udacity's Front End NanoDegree.

 ## How To Run